Stroh-M/MosheEmail/readme.md

 ## 🔧 Environment Setup

-Before running the script, make sure you create a `.env` file in the root directory of the project with the following environment variables:
+Before running the script, create a `.env` file in the root directory of the project with the following environment variables:

 ```env
 EMAIL_ADDRESS=your_email@gmail.com